himotoyoshi/carray/README.md

 What is Ruby/CArray
 ------------------

 Ruby/CArray is an extension library for the multi-dimensional numerical array class.
+The name "CArray" comes from the meaning of a wrapper to a numerical array handled by the C language.
 CArray stores integers or floating-point numbers in memory block and treats them collectively to ensure efficient performance.
 Therefore, Ruby/CArray is suitable for numerical computation and data analysis.

 #### Multi-dimensional uniform array ####